If you are asking How fast should I run on long runs, you've come to the right place.

 This was a totally new concept for me when I started working with Lisa Rainsberger (last American female to win the Boston Marathon and former 2.28 marathoner).

-I worked with her for three years while training in colorado springs.
+I worked with her for three years while training in Colorado Springs.

 It was hard enough to work my way up to doing 20-24 mile runs at 160 beats per minute.

-So, what do I mean.
+So, what do I mean?

 Your pace at 160 beats per minute is now 6.50 pace, down from the 7.20 pace it was 8 weeks prior.
+This is how a properly set up long run should look like.

-I had long runs in colorado where I would be running at 5.20-50 per mile pace than drop a 4.50-5.00 mile for my harder mile surges.
+I had long runs in Colorado where I would be running at 5.20-50 per mile pace than drop a 4.50-5.00 mile for my harder mile surges.

 Think of how much stronger you are going to be when you arrive to your next middle to long distance race when you have done these types of runs.